-Three killed, 28 injured in two-train collision in Indonesia’s West Java
+Four killed, many injured in two-train collision in Indonesia’s West Java

 A long-distance train from Indonesia’s second-largest city, Surabaya, has collided with a commuter train near Bandung.

-At least three people have been killed and 28 injured after two commuter trains collided in Indonesia’s West Java province, authorities have said.
+Four people have been killed and at least 42 were injured after two commuter trains collided in Indonesia’s West Java province, the authorities have said.

-Emergency crews were working on Friday to free at least two other people still trapped in the mangled wreckage of the railway cars.
+The accident on Friday happened when a long-distance train from the country’s second-largest city, Surabaya, collided with a commuter train near Bandung, the provincial capital, said Adita Irawati, a spokesperson for the transport ministry.

 Keep readinglist of 4 items